openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 Furthermore, when performing the explicitly listed operations in
-{{x25519-kem}}, {{x448-kem}} or {{ecdh-kem}} it is REQUIRED to follow the security advisory mandated from the relative elliptic curve specification.
+{{x25519-kem}}, {{x448-kem}} or {{ecdh-kem}} it is REQUIRED to follow the specification and security advisory mandated from the relative elliptic curve specification.

 # Supported Public Key Algorithms